Find a Cheaper Smart Electricity Provider and Save Money in 2025!

 Smart meters will be able to calculate electricity imports and exports.
 This means that customers who have additional energy sources, such as solar power, wind farms, will find it easier to feed their excess electricity back into the grid and get paid for it.

-Are There Any Disadvantages to Smart Meters?
+Are There Any Disadvantages to Smart Meters in Ireland?

 Let's examine some of the various disadvantages of ESB smart meters.